Forecasting contamination risk for shellfish harvest and beach use

 Project leader: Ben Knight, Cawthron Institute

-Seawater in Tasman Bay is periodically contaminated with bacteria, causing temporary closure of public beaches and commercial shellfish harvest.
-The aquaculture industry and Tasman District Council need more accurate and timely forecasting to better predict and manage risk.
-This project is creating the first near real-time forecasting tool for the region, which will improve the prediction of safe access to aquaculture sites and beaches.
+Seawater in Tasman and Golden Bays is periodically contaminated with bacteria, causing temporary closure of commercial shellfish harvest and public beaches.
+The aquaculture industry and regional councils want more accurate and timely forecasting to better predict and manage risk.
+We are creating the first near real-time forecasting tool for the region, which will improve the prediction of contamination risk.

 Latest news and updates

 Sustainable Seas National Science Challenge researchers are hoping that marine health data gathered on a recent field trip to Queen Charlotte Sounds will support more integrated management of the ecosystem.

 The Sustainable Seas National Science Challenge leadership team have proposed seven major principles for ecosystem-based management (EBM) in Aotearoa New Zealand.

 The Sustainable Seas research team led by Dr John Reid and Dr Jason Mika have identified five key factors that will drive growth of the Māori marine economy: